 County Distress Index

-The County Distress Index (CDI) scores all 3,144 U.S. counties on a 0–100 scale across five domains: debt and delinquency, income and poverty, housing cost burden, employment and wages, and community vulnerability.
-A score of 50 is the national median.
+The County Distress Index (CDI) scores all 3,144 U.S. counties on a 0–100 scale across five equal-weighted domains: delinquency, default and legal, debt burden, labor, and safety net and buffer.
 Higher means more distressed.

 Data: Census, BLS, Urban Institute, HUD, US Courts